Watergate Investigator Warns Donald Trump: ‘A Freight Train Is Coming’

 — Sarah Reese Jones (@PoliticusSarah) November 8, 2019

 But, after spending weeks railing against the alleged lack of transparency, Republicans are now arguing against public hearings.
-As BuzzFeed News reported, a number of GOP senators has publicly stated that they will not even watch the hearings on television, claiming that the entire inquiry into Trump is illegitimate and does not warrant their attention.
+As BuzzFeed News reported, a number of GOP senators have publicly stated that they will not even watch the hearings on television, claiming that the entire inquiry into Trump is illegitimate and does not warrant their attention.